 Procedures, Requirements, and Criteria concerning Sheriff’s Office job positions, and the Application, Interview, and Hiring Process.

 GENERAL: The staffing level, number of full time employees, and the salary levels of the Baxter County Sheriff’s Office employees is determined by Ordinance of the governing body (Quorum Court), (Sheriff's Office Personnel Policy 300.01, Page 16).
 Each elected county official, including the Sheriff, has responsibility for hiring all personnel to fill authorized positions within his or her elected office.
-(Arkansas Code 14-14-1102, County Policy Manual Section 15B, page 18).
+(Arkansas Code 14-14-1102, County Policy Manual Section 4A, page 9).
 Each elected official of the County is to fully and completely administer the day to day affairs of his or her office of County government on behalf of the County, in a manner that is in accord with applicable laws (statutes or judicial ruling), the constitutions (U.S. and Arkansas), and this general County Policy.
-(County Policy Manual Section 2G, page 2)
+(County Policy Manual Section 4A, page 10)

 TERM OF EMPLOYMENT: All County Employees are “At Will” employees.
 “At Will” employment is not for a specific period of time and employment may be terminated at any time, without notice or liability of any kind (except for wages earned and unpaid) and with or without cause.
 Unless rehired by a newly elected supervising County official, employment shall cease at the conclusion of the county’s biennium (December 31st of even-numbered years).
 It is the County’s policy to provide equal opportunity for all qualified persons; to prohibit unlawful discrimination in employment practices, compensation practices, personnel procedures, and administration of benefit plans; and to otherwise provide the same or similar treatment and opportunities to all persons similarly situated.
 (Sheriff's Office Personnel Policy Manual Section 100.01, Page 4, Section 200.01, Page 6).

 Applications for employment will be accepted from any person who wishes to apply upon approved forms provided by Baxter County.